Park is closed

 Three pillars of rock have been separated from the narrow end of a small bluff of Precipice Sandstone where water has eroded down vertical fractures.

-Grade 3 track: The Looking Glass—1.9km return (allow 1 hour) or part of a 5.8km circuit walk (allow 3 hours)
+Distance: 1.9km return or part of a 5.8km circuit walk

 Wind has eroded a cave right through an isolated pillar of Precipice Sandstone standing by the Maranoa River.

-Grade 3 track: The Tombs rock art site—4.2km return (allow 2 hours) or part of a 5.8km circuit walk (allow 3 hours)
+Distance: 4.2km return or part of a 5.8km circuit walk

 More than 400 stencil motifs (images) decorate the walls of a sandstone shelter below the bluff of sandstone known as The Tombs.
 This entire area is a sacred burial site for Traditional Custodians.
 Appreciate the rock art from a boardwalk with seats provided.

 - Read more about the rock imagery, culture and history of Mount Moffatt.

 When visiting The Tombs or Kookaburra Cave, please remember that the rock art is very fragile and can be permanently damaged by touching — even accidentally.
 Dust kicked up by visitors can also damage the art, as fine dust particles stick to the rock surface, covering the stencils.
 Please enjoy a close look at the rock art while remaining on the boardwalks.
 It is a serious offence under the Nature Conservation Act 1992 to interfere with a cultural resource in a protected area — maximum penalty of 3000 penalty units.